NixOS/rfcs/rfcs/0020-security-on-call.md

 ## 1. Security Posture, Prompt Patching, and Documented Process

-Our process for security issues is currently fairly well executed, but porly defined.
+Our process for handling security issues is currently fairly well executed, but porly defined.
 How to participate and how to do the job is very nebulous and boils down to:

 1. Everybody pays attention
 2. Everybody patches

-This system means there is no division of labor, and no documented way to ensure patches are patched the same way, every time.
+This system means there is no division of labor and no mechanisms to ensure that no issues will be lost.
+Furthermore, there is no documentation about the procedures individuals should follow in order to achieve predictable, high-quality results.

 ## 2. Community and Commitment Sensitivity